xuagu37/CycleGAN/README.md

 ### Prepare training data
 We prepare the training data by stacking subjects on the fourth dimention.
 For example, we extract 1 slice from each subject for 1000 subject and then stack all slices to the fourth dimention.
-The created training data will have the size of [X,Y,1,1000].
+The created training data will have the size of [X, Y, 1, 1000].
 ![T1_subject_1_1000_slice_66](https://github.com/xuagu37/CycleGAN/blob/master/images/T1_subject_1_1000_slice_66.png)

 ### Training